What this guide covers

 Parking lot striping affects usable parking count, traffic flow, and code compliance.
-Use this checklist to evaluate striping contractors before a new layout or restriping project.
+Use this checklist to evaluate parking lot striping contractors before a new layout or restriping project.

 Layout and code compliance